The following was previously published in an earlier edition of Marketing Insider.

 During that same week, Canadian teen Emma Lim began the “#No Future, No Children” movement, asking young people around the world to visit her website www.nofuturepledge.ca and vow not to have children until they are sure their government will ensure a safe future for them.
 To date, more than 5,300 people have taken the pledge.

-Between this youth activism, the tragic wildfires that have consumed California, and the “Green New Deal” proposed in Congress and endorsed by most Democrats running for president, it’s clear that 2019 has brought us to a climate tipping point.
+Between this youth activism, the tragic wildfires that have consumed California, and the “Green New Deal” proposed in Congress and endorsed by most Democrats running for president, it’s clear we're at a climate tipping point.
 What are some of the implications for youth marketers?